covid-policy-modelling/schemas/docs/output-common.md

 <a name="reference-severitymetrics"></a>
 ## Severity Metrics

+The output contains a number of time series which represent predicted metrics about the epidemic.
+Three kinds of metrics are reported:
+- **Current values** - These metrics (e.g. `Mild`, `Critical`) represent the current number of patients in a given condition, on a particular date.
+For example, the `Critical` value at a given timestamp represents the number of patients in critical condition on that day.
+- **Cumulative values** - These metrics (e.g. `cumMild`, `cumCritical`) represent the total number of people who have been afflicted with a given condition since the beginning of the epidemic.
+For example, the `cumCritical` value at a given timestamp represents the total number of people who had been in critical condition due to the virus any time leading up to that day.
+- **Incidence values** - The `incDeath` metric represents the number of patients who died of the virus on a given day.
-Each output below is an array corresponding to the `extent` specified above (i.e. with the same length as `timestamps`).
+Each output is an array corresponding to the `extent` specified above (i.e. with the same length as `timestamps`).
 Other than for `R` all numbers must be integers.
 Not all output parameters may be appropriate for your model.
 All keys (except `R`) in the `aggregate` object are required however.